PrateekBansal-TM/ChatBot-For-MITS/README.md

 # Chatbot
-A basic Working Chatbot in python programming language is made.
+A basic Working website is made to deploy the Chatbot in python programming language.